7 Reasons to Try Microfiber Made Recycled Plastic

 5. The Wet Mop Pad also has the proven ability to remove up to 99% of bacteria from a surface with only water when following the proper care and use instructions.

-6. And now a colorful set of microfiber Counter Cloths made from 50% recycled materials offers a much more sustainable option for replacing wasteful, single-use paper towels.
+6. And now a colorful set of microfiber Counter Cloths made from 50% recycled yarn offers a much more sustainable option for replacing wasteful, single-use paper towels.

-7. Best of all, as more and more people rely on products made from recycled materials, large amounts of single-use plastic are being kept out of the landfills and oceans of the world!
+7. Best of all, as more and more people rely on products made from recycled yarn, large amounts of single-use plastic are being kept out of the landfills and oceans of the world!